rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

       Packets sent: 0
 ```

-There's a lot of good information there, from the profiles applied, memory in use, disk space in use, and more.
+There's a lot of good information there, from the profiles applied, to the memory in use, disk space in use, and more.

 ### <a name="lxdconfigopt"></a>A Word About Configuration And Some Options

 By default, LXD will allocate the required system memory, disk space, CPU cores, etc., to the container.
-What if we want to be more specific?
+But what if we want to be more specific?
 That is totally possible.

-There are trade-offs to doing this.
+There are trade-offs to doing this, though.
 For instance, if we allocate system memory and the container doesn't actually use it all, then we have kept it from another container that might actually need it.
 The reverse, though, can happen.
-If a container is a complete pig on memory, then it can keep other containers from getting enough, therefor pinching their performance.
+If a container is a complete pig on memory, then it can keep other containers from getting enough, thereby pinching their performance.

 Just keep in mind that every action you make to configure a container _can_ have negative effects somewhere else.